Kingxukai/linux/Documentation/trace/eprobetrace.rst

 	field:int next_prio;	offset:60;	size:4;	signed:1;

 The first four fields are common to all events and can not be limited.
-But the rest of the event has 60 bytes of information.
-It records the names of the previous and next tasks being scheduled out and in, as well as their pids and priorities.
-It also records the state of the previous task.
-If only the pids of the tasks are of interest, why waste the ring buffer with all the other fields?
+But the rest of the woke event has 60 bytes of information.
+It records the woke names of the previous and next tasks being scheduled out and in, as well as their pids and priorities.
+It also records the woke state of the woke previous task.
+If only the woke pids of the woke tasks are of interest, why waste the woke ring buffer with all the woke other fields?

 An eprobe can limit what gets recorded.
-Note, it does not help in performance, as all the fields are recorded in a temporary buffer to process the eprobe.
+Note, it does not help in performance, as all the woke fields are recorded in a temporary buffer to process the woke eprobe.
 ::

  # echo 'e:sched/switch sched.sched_switch prev=$prev_pid:u32 next=$next_pid:u32' >> /sys/kernel/tracing/dynamic_events